Trade Forex Trading

 • Difference between the previous closing price and the current low

-The final Average is calculated by adding these values and calculating the average.
+The final Average is determined by summing these values and calculating the mean.

 FX Analysis & Generating Signals